-Milwaukee's Rental Housing Resource Center (RHRC) launched at the end of 2020 and is designed to be a one-stop shop for renters and property owners.
+The Milwaukee Rental Housing Resource Center (RHRC) launched in 2020 and is designed to be a one-stop shop for renters and property owners.
 They offer assistance with preventing eviction and other housing issues:

 - Finding resources to pay for rent or other housing costs (e.g. utilities, security deposits) - Settling disputes - Finding a place to live - Dealing with repairs that are not addressed - Accessing landlord training and tenant education, rights and responsibilities